 - 1 tablespoon chia seeds

 - 2 teaspoons reduced-sodium soy sauce

 - 1 tablespoon olive oil

-- Optional: bbq sauce, toasted hamburger buns, sriracha mayo, lettuce, red onion and tomato
+- Optional: barbecue sauce, toasted hamburger buns, Sriracha mayo, lettuce, red onion and tomato

 Step 1: Bake the Beans

-Start off by preheating the oven to 325°.
-Spread the black beans evenly on a parchment-lined rimmed baking pan and bake just until beans start to split open, about 6-8 minutes.
+Start off by preheating the oven to 325°F. Spread the black beans evenly on a parchment-lined rimmed baking pan and bake just until beans start to split open, about 6-8 minutes.

-Pro tip: Sarah urges you to not skip this step.
-This step gives the burgers more bite and is what makes her veggie burger simply the best.
+Test Kitchen tip: Sarah urges you to not skip this step.
+It’s what gives the burgers more bite and makes her veggie burger simply the best.

 Step 2: Toast the Nuts and Spices